-The Ferrite Output Transformer T3 is a great design for 160m to 6m and runs warm at 20W which is a really good indication.
+The Ferrite Output Transformer T3 is a new design for 160m to 6m and only runs warm at 20W which is a really good indication.
 It will require some assembly and I ask you to refer to the kit website for pictures which should help.
 The object is to insert the 2 copper tubes into the copper plate to form a "U" shape.
-The tube ends will require some filing and clean-up with an X-acto knife, file, or sandpaper.
-A small round file is also handy.
-You can shape the copper plate with a file, round the edges, etc. The goal is to insert the copper tubes through the copper plate so the ends of the "U" are even, solder the tubes to the outside of the copper plate, and file off the excess material.
-Please see the pictures.
-When you install the ferrites, you should have at least 1/16" protruding.
-Strip the Teflon insulation off two pieces of #20 stranded wire, tin it, and wrap it once around each tube, and solder as shown in the picture.
-One end is used to attach T3 to the board and the other end is used to attach the two 249pF Mica capacitors in series.
-The T3 secondary is 2 turns of #20 stranded Wire.
-The ends of the Teflon wire are soldered directly to the board.
+A small round file is handy for elongating the holes if they are too close together.
+The goal is to insert the copper tubes through the copper plate so the loose ends of the "U" are even and protrude approximately 1/16" past the Ferrite sleeves.
+NOW Solder the tubes to the outside of the copper plate, and file off the excess material.
+You can further shape the copper plate with a file to round the edges, etc. Strip the Teflon insulation off two 2" pieces of #20 stranded wire, tin it, and wrap it once around each tube.
+One end will be used to attach T3 to the board and the other end is used to attach the two 249pF Mica capacitors in series.
+Please see the pictures....winding the secondary may be easier if the loop is positioned to the inside vs to the outside as shown in the picture.
+I'll do it the other way next time.
+The T3 secondary is 2 turns of #20 stranded Teflon coated wire.
+The ends of the Teflon wire are soldered directly to the board.MAKE SURE THE T3 COPPER PLATE AND THE T3 SECONDARY WIRES ARE NOT TOUCHING THE BOARD VIAS.

-T2 (on the bottom of the board) is not really a transformer, it's a "phasing choke" made of two stacked BN43-2402 cores with a single hairpin loop of two pieces of #20 enameled wire which were twisted together in bifilar fashion.
-This provides two RF chokes which supply the DC voltage to the MOSFETs.
-Ohm out the leads to make sure you connect them in series as shown on the schematic.
-The common point where they are tied together becomes the point to attach to power and the other two ends attach to the two pieces of #20 stranded wire you soldered to the board and are attached to the T3 Primary.
+T2 is not really a transformer, it's a "phasing choke" made of a BN43-302 core with a single hairpin turn of two pieces of #20 enameled wire which were inserted into a 1-1/8 piece of 3/32" shrink tubing to make it bifilar.
+This provides two phased RF chokes which supply the DC voltage to the MOSFETs.
+Ohm out the leads to make sure you connect them in series as shown on the schematic and trim any excess shrink tubing.
+The common point where they are tied together becomes the point to attach to power and the other two ends attach to the MOSFETs.
 The picture on the kit website should help explain this.
-T2 is mounted on the bottom of the board and you need to make sure the solder joints do not come in contact with the heatsink.
-Since this is a choke, DC power handling should not be a problem and it is high impedance to AC waveforms.
+The spacing between T2 and T3 is tight....MAKE SURE THE T3 COPPER PLATE AND THE T3 SECONDARY WIRES ARE NOT TOUCHING THE OBOARD VIAS.